The Global Inclusion Awards 2019

 - Tatiana Chopova is a private equity/venture capital investor and advisor with 20 years of investment, strategy and finance experience.
 Previously, Tatiana was a Managing Director at AlpInvest Partners (Carlyle Group).
 Before that she worked at McKinsey & Company and Credit Suisse First Boston.
 Ms. Chopova is also pursuing a PhD in Social Psychology.

 - Lauren Young is the Personal Finance Editor at Thomson Reuters and works closely with both Reuters.com and other Thomson Reuters platforms.

 - Gert Jan van der Hoeven is the Founder and Managing Partner of H2 Equity Partners.
 Gert Jan is Chairman of the Investment Committee and has 25 years of investing experience.
 Before H2 Gert Jan has worked with McKinsey & Company

 - Shaun Mundy is a consultant who specializes in the development and implementation of national financial education strategies and financial education programmes.
 He led the development and implementation of the UK's national financial education strategy (which was the first such strategy anywhere in the world).
 As a consultant, he has worked with the World Bank, GIZ, SBFIC, the OECD and many other leading international organizations and has provided consultancy support to around twenty countries.

 - Dr. Henrik Naujoks is a Director at Bain & Company and a Young Global Leader of the World Economic Forum.
 He currently serves on the Board of Trustees of the Global Exchange for Social Investment.

 Previous Awards Ceremonies

 From the first CYFI Awards Ceremony in Amsterdam in 2012, our celebration of the work of partners, stakeholders and active youth has evolved to become the Global Inclusion Awards.
-Read about the Awards ceremonies from 2012 - 2016 below!
+Read about our Awards winners and celebrations held in 2012 - 2017 below!